sonictransducers-ad/dcrockyhorror/README.md

 # The Sonic Transducers - DC Rocky Horror

-This is a work in progress website for the Sonic Transducers.
-We're currently in a _beta_ phase, where we feel out how feasible it would be to do this from scratch and make updates in this Github.
-If you have any quesions or feedback, reach out to Reagan at reaganhenke@gmail.com, or on discord (ifthencreate#3654).
+This is the website for the Sonic Trandsducers and is live at [dcrockyhorror.com](https://dcrockyhorror.com/).
+If you have any quesions or feedback, reach out to Reagan at reaganhenke@gmail.com, or on discord (ifthencreate).

 This project is written with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

-A preview of the site is currently deployed on [Netlify](https://www.netlify.com/) at [https://main--endearing-peony-61e7f3.netlify.app/](https://main--endearing-peony-61e7f3.netlify.app/)
+Deployments occur automatically with [Netlify](https://www.netlify.com/) when a change is commited to the `main` branch.

+## TODO

+- [ ] Add in 2024 show dates - _UNASSIGNED_
+- [ ] Add in navigation to the bottom of show date pages to more easily navigate to the previous and next show without needing to go back to the whole calendar - _UNASSIGNED_
+- [ ] Make the "BUY TICKETS NOW" button conditional, check if Landmark has added the next show's tickets.
+If now, replace with something like "SEE UPCOMING SHOWS" and link to the calendar page instead - _UNASSIGNED_
+- [ ] Make the calendar state persist in the URL (so people can link to the Oct page, and navigation goes back and forth, etc) - _UNASSIGNED_

 ## Getting Started